A guided, offline cultural framework plotting tool. You answer the prompts. It builds your blueprint.

 This is a deliberate architectural choice.
 The research embedded in each wizard took significant time to develop β the cultural context, the structural principles, the respectful framing of each tradition.
 Making them self-contained means they are portable, private, and permanent.
 Your work in a wizard stays in your browser.
 Nothing leaves your device unless you copy it out yourself.

 The Hero's Journey has 12 steps.
-Knowing the steps doesn't mean understanding why the structure exists or how to use it with integrity.
-A World Wizard gives you both β the mechanical steps and the cultural reasoning behind them.
-A writer who understands why Anansi stories don't have a single protagonist builds web-architecture stories very differently from one who just follows a step list.
+Knowing the steps without understanding the architecture produces generic execution.
+A World Wizard builds the cultural reasoning into every step β because the reason Anansi stories don't have a single protagonist IS the structural logic of web architecture.
+A writer who understands that builds web-pattern stories very differently from one who just follows a step list.

 World Wizards have no AI functionality.
 There are no Assist buttons, no Gemini calls, no backend.
 The wizard prompts you β you answer from your own creative knowledge of your story.
 This is intentional.
 The wizard's job is to teach you to think architecturally, not to suggest content.
 The creative input is entirely yours.